 Definition: Actual fraud is an intentional misrepresentation of fact; or in plain terms lying.

 Example: An example would be if an agent told a buyer that the basement of a property was mold free when he or she knew full well that it did have mold.

-Example: An example would be when if an agent was showing a home with a mold problem and the client asked, “Is that mold?
-What is that” and the agent quickly replies, “Hey check out this sweet fridge?”
+Example: An example would be when an agent was showing a home with a mold problem, and the client asked, “Is that mold?
+What is that” and the agent quickly replies, “Hey, check out this sweet fridge?”
 The agent is lying through omission and purposely not mentioning the mold.

 Definition: Constructive fraud is best described as ignorance, or lying without knowing you are lying.